 Created by Skip La Cour, Max-OT focuses on compound movements that stimulate all muscle fibers.
 This strength based, low volume program is ideal for those who are short on time and want quick results.
 Lifters are encouraged to work each set to failure without using isolation movements.
 Each workout takes 45 minutes or less.
 Skip La Cour also recommends lifters to take one week off every 12 weeks.
 If you choose this program, make sure you have a spotter.

-These training systems have proven results and can be used for extended periods of time.
+These training programs have proven results and can be used for extended periods of time.
 Regardless of what program you choose, keep changing your workouts and add more sets, reps, or weights to the bar.